cspedalapu/sapfix-ai/README.md

 }
 ```

+The response includes:

+- requested model
+- actual generation model used
+- provider label
-The response includes the requested model, the actual generation model, and a fallback note when GPT was not used.
+- fallback note when GPT or Ollama could not be used

 ## Run The Frontend